 High School Counselors

 The Flagler College Office of Admissions is here to support you and your students throughout this difficult and unprecedented time.
 We understand that your school has most likely changed quickly to a virtual platform for the unforeseeable future, and in that spirit, we will support those decisions regarding your student’s academic records.
-If your school has had to amend its current grading scales, such as offering a pass/fail or another variation, it will be understood and taken into context for not only our incoming Fall 2020 class, but for future applicants that are also impacted.
+If your school has had to amend its current grading scales, such as offering a pass/fail or another variation, it will be understood and taken into context during admissions review.
 A commitment to helping students and their families navigate the admissions process has always been a hallmark of our team of professionals, just as it is for yours.

 Admissions Counselors are available to connect with you over traditional calls or the vast array of virtual options.
 We are now offering virtual information sessions and tours for your students, and they can register for that by clicking on that link.
 If you have any ideas on collaboration, please let us know as we are looking for ways to engage and support you and your students.